Piyushdharkar/Residual-Attention-Aware-Network/README.md

 The dataset can also be loaded through the keras library.

 You can run the notebook on Google Colab or your local machine.
-In case of Colab, please change the model directory path to your preferred directory path.
+In case of Colab, please change the model directory path to your preferred directory path on your Google Drive.
 In case of a local machine, please save the model directly to a folder on your machine, instead of using the drive library.